2bndy5/CircuitPython_Cirque_Pinnacle/README.rst

 .. image:: https://github.com/2bndy5/CircuitPython_Cirque_Pinnacle/raw/master/docs/_static/Cirque_GlidePoint-Circle-Trackpad.png
     :target: https://www.mouser.com/new/cirque/glidepoint-circle-trackpads/

-The above picture is a example of the Cirque GlidePoint circle trackpad.
+The above picture is an example of the Cirque GlidePoint circle trackpad.
 This picture is chosen as the test pads (larger copper circular pads) are clearly labeled.
 The test pads are extended to the `12-pin FFC/FPC cable <https://www.mouser.com/Connectors/FFC-FPC/ FFC-FPC-Jumper-Cables/_/N-axro3?P=1yc8ojpZ1z0wxjx>`_ connector (the white block near the